-One of the most productive things your student can do with all the new found free time that college affords is to find gainful employment.
+One of the most productive things your student can do with all the newfound free time that college affords is to find gainful employment.
+Working as a college student is beneficial for everyone.
 For some students, it can be a great way to keep their lives structured while making some extra money.
 For others, student work is a necessity to stay in school at all.

 Student Income and EFC